TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Sights worth stopping at:

 Four Corners Monument: The Four Corners Monument is the only place where four states meet, Arizona, New Mexico, Colorado and Utah.
-Entry is $8 (credit cards only) and the national parks pass is not accepted here.
+When we visited, the entry fee was $8 but I’m can’t find updated information about fees anywhere (2025).
+Please note that the national parks pass is not accepted here.
+I would have cash and a card just in case.
 The line to take your photo can get long.
-There are many artisan shops around the monument, so we took turns shopping and getting out of the sun until it was our turn.
+There are many Navajo shops around the monument, so we took turns shopping and getting out of the sun until it was our turn.

 Also, be a good tourist.
 Take a few, quick photos and move on.
 We saw many people taking so much time with multiple poses while so many people were waiting in line in the heat.